loopandlearn/loopfollowdocs/docs/setup/lf-setup.md

 Tap on the Gear/Settings Icon (⚙️) in the tab bar to get to the Settings screen.

 !!! note "Tab Customization"
     With version 3.1 and newer, you can modify what icons show up in the tab bar.

-If the far right icons is the &hellip; More icon, first tap on that and then choose Settings to get to the Settings screen.
+    If the far right icons is the &hellip;&nbsp;More icon, first tap on that and then choose Settings to get to the Settings screen.

 - - -